easy-http/guzzle-adapter/README.md

 # Usage

-This layer as well as any other uses the [HTTP Layer Contracts](https://github.com/easy-http/layer-contracts).
+This adapter implements the [HTTP Client Contracts](https://github.com/easy-http/layer-contracts).
-You can check all behavior for the current version at [Easy Http Documentation](https://easy-http.com/docs).
+You can check all available features and behavior for the current version at [Easy Http Documentation](https://easy-http.com/docs).